RCHG/blog_backup/_posts/2015-10-29-Fortran-Notes.md

 > This notes are taken from several sources, but the book *Introduction to Programming with Fortran* [^1] was specifically useful.

-[^1] Introduction to Programming with Fortran, Ian Chivers and Jane Sleightholme, Springer 2006.
+[^1]: Introduction to Programming with Fortran, *Ian Chivers and Jane Sleightholme*, Springer 2006.

 ## Terminology